devops329/devops/instruction/serviceTesting/serviceTesting.md

 ## Diagnosing missing coverage

 With the above tests implemented we are now up to **94.73%** coverage.
 Where is the remaining 5.27%?
-If we turn on coverage display using the VS Code Jest extension we can visually see that the remaining code is the failure case where an invalid or missing token is provided when calling to get the cities.
+If we turn on coverage display using the VS Code Jest extension, we can visually see that the remaining code is the failure case where an invalid or missing token is provided when calling to get the cities.

 ![Missing coverage](missingCoverage.png)